microsoft/RecAI/RecLM-cgen/README.md

 The RecLM-cgen framework seamlessly integrates LLMs with recommendation scenarios.
 Interacting with RecLM-cgen is just like interacting with general LLMs, enabling users to complete recommendation tasks and other general tasks in multi-round conversations.

 The pipeline of RecLM-cgen has 4 steps:
-1. Preprocessing raw dataset
+1. Preprocessing raw dataset (Section 1)
-2. Training teacher model
+2. Training teacher model (Section 2.3)
-3. Deploying teacher model service
+3. Deploying teacher model service (Section 2.4)
-4. Training LLMs
+4. Training RecLM-cgen (Section 3.1)

 This project is mainly contributed by College of Computer Science and Software Engineering, Shenzhen University.

 Our implementation leverages the [`transformers`](https://github.com/huggingface/transformers) library by Hugging Face.

-## Raw dataset preprocess
+## 1. Raw dataset preprocess
 We provide the code in `preprocess/data_preprocess_amazon.py` to automatically generate the intermediate dataset with above format from the downloaded raw dataset.

 Firstly, download `Movies_and_TV_5.json.gz` and `meta_Movies_and_TV.json.gz` from [Amazon](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/), then place them in `data/dataset/movies/` and run the next command.